IG is a Business Development Executive with experience and training in business analysis and project management.

 Do not worry about everything yet; some questions can only be answered in the process when you get started.

-What are the financial implications?
+Find out more; what are the financial implications?
 Are there financial institutions that are willing to assist?
 What are their requirements?

 How do these institutions disburse their resources?
 What is their repayment plan?
 Is there some flexibility in their offer?
 Should there be a force majeure; who bears the loss?